 Is this enough?

 While this is certainly good news for ISPs and customers, it is still a temporary boost.
-Some ISPs such as Aussie Broadband don’t believe that customer usage will never return to what it was pre-COVID, even once the virus is under control.
-As such, they think prices will rise once the offering is revoked.
+Some ISPs such as Aussie Broadband don’t believe that customer usage will ever return to what it was pre-COVID, even once the virus is under control.

-In fact, Aussie Broadband and Telstra think that CVC structure needs to be abolished altogether.
+Both Aussie Broadband and Telstra believe the CVC structure needs to be abolished altogether.